wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-shellshock.rst

 Detecting a Shellshock attack
 =============================

 Wazuh is capable of detecting a Shellshock attack by analyzing web server logs collected from a monitored endpoint.
+In addition, the attack can also be identified at a network level by configuring a Suricata integration.

-Check the :ref:`Wazuh Shellshock attack <learning_wazuh_shellshock>` section for further information.
-In addition, for further detection, the attack can also be detected at a network level when Suricata integration is configured.
+Check the :ref:`Wazuh Shellshock attack <learning_wazuh_shellshock>` section of our documentation for further information.
+Additionally, you can check the :ref:`Catch suspicious network traffic <learning_wazuh_suricata>` section to learn more about configuring Suricata integration.

 Prerequisites